JasonShen-SH/mase/docs/labs/practical2_rs1923.md

 (Remember for the original model without quantisation, the validation accuracy is 51.30%).

-1）Evidently, Post-Training Quantization (PTQ) does not compromise validation accuracy while markedly diminishing the storage requirements for data, weights, and biases.
+1) Evidently, Post-Training Quantization (PTQ) does not compromise validation accuracy while markedly diminishing the storage requirements for data, weights, and biases.
 Hence, quantization proves to be beneficial.

 2) Generally speaking, as the quantization precision of data, weights, and biases increases (i.e., higher retained precision), the performance of the model improves, as can be shown by the increased accuracy and reduced loss (though not obvious in our case).
 However, this also impacts other metrics to a certain extent, such as a noticeable increase in the latency required to execute a single batch, an augmentation in model size, and a rise in the number of bitwise operations.